Canary Flex devices have a rechargeable battery designed to last months on a single charge with normal usage.

 If your Canary intermittently disconnects from the internet, repeatedly searching for the network could shorten its battery life.

-When operating unplugged, Canary Flex uses a low-power standby state.
-If the device loses its connection to our servers while unplugged, the device will attempt to re-establish the server connection less often than it does when plugged in - this is in order to preserve battery life.
+When operating wire-free mode, Canary Flex uses a low-power standby state.
+If the device loses its connection to our servers while unplugged, the device will attempt to re-establish the server connection less often than it does when wired - this is in order to preserve battery life.

 To learn more about improving your Canary's connection, visit How can I improve Canary's connection?.